Logicalso/CSS/README.md

 =====
 You can find the SCSS source files in the SCSS directory - these will be very useful if you want / need to make changes to the framework.

 Otherwise you'll likely want to just import logical.min.css or logical.css into your own stylesheet.

-Whilst you certainly *could* make a website using just the Logical.so CSS, I'd advise against it.
-I don't want to find this to become another Bootstrap.
+Whilst you can certainly get a decent enough looking website just from the Logical.so base styles, you probably won't get anything too spectacular either.
+This is intended to speed up development and give you something to build upon - not replace a site's CSS entirely.

 License
 =======